LeonardOgendo/anonboard/README.md

 - 📦 Built using feature-based architecture (SOLID-principled)
 - 🌐 Exposes a clean REST API for frontend or external use
 - 🛡 Hardened with secure headers, input sanitization, and rate limiting
-- ⚙️ Ready for cloud deployment on platforms like Railway, Render, or Fly.io

 ---